Narcissistic abuse gets talked about a lot—gaslighting, manipulation, triangulation… you get the picture.

 7. They’re trying to regain power.

 Discarding you is a power play.
 They want to show that they’re in control and can cut you off at any time.
 It’s a manipulative tactic designed to keep you on your toes.
-Don’t let it work — you’re not a puppet for them to control.
+You’re not a puppet for them to control, so don’t let them get to you.
+The more you resist, the sooner they’ll give up, move on, and leave you alone.

 8. You’re no longer useful to them.